webNeat/wari/README.md

 This is better and more flexible, but it has some issues:
 - The code is verbose.
 - We need to create a new class for every new error type.
-- We need to remember the error class names and import them to do `err instanceof ErrorClass`.
+- We need to remember the possible errors thrown by every function and import them to do `err instanceof ErrorClass`.
+This can easily cause us to miss some error cases.

 The goal of `wari` is to solve these issues while keeping type-safety and being easy to use.

-**Note:** if you are thinking "The actual issue is the use of `try/catch`! if you use an `Either` monad or similar then all these issues will desapair!", then you are correct.
-I personally prefer the functional programming way of handling errors, and I don't like `try/catch`.
-But the majority of codebases are using `throw` and `try/catch`, so having this library can make handling errors on those projects easier.
-Also `wari` doesn't require the usage of `try/catch`, you can use it to return errors and check their types in the calling functions.

-# Basic usage steps
+# Get started with `wari`

 ## 1. Installation